 - National Korean American Service and Education Consortium (NAKASEC): "Access to Public Education Guide: Unlocking the Key to America's Future"

-- USC Center for Higher Education Policy Analysis: "The College and Financial Aid Guide for AB540 Undocumented Immigrant Students"
+- USC Center for Higher Education Policy Analysis: "Pullias Center for Higher Education"